jms830/opencode-claude-marketplace-bridge/README.md

 # Claude Marketplace Bridge Plugin for OpenCode

+> **Note**: For a cross-agent solution that works with Claude, OpenCode, Codex, and Gemini, see [agent-plugins](https://github.com/jordan/agent-plugins) - a universal plugin manager that mirrors Claude's plugin system.

 This plugin bridges Claude Code's entire plugin/marketplace ecosystem into OpenCode, giving you full access to:

 1. **All your Claude marketplaces** (commands, skills, agents)